darrenldl/docfd/README.md

 The list of paths can contain directories.
-Each directory in the list is scanned recursively for files with one of the following extensions:
+Each directory in the list is scanned recursively for files with one of the following extensions by default:

+- `.txt`
 - `.md`
-- `.txt`
+- `.pdf`

+You can change the file extensions to use via `--exts`.

 If the list of paths is empty, then Docfd defaults to scanning the current directory `.`.

+If any of the file ends with `.pdf`, then `pdftotext` is required to continue.

 If exactly one file is specified in the list of paths, then Docfd uses **Single file view**.